-Exhibit Number Exhibit Description 2.1†† Form of Separation and Distribution Agreement.
+Exhibit Number Exhibit Description

+2.1 Form of Separation and Distribution Agreement.

 3.1 Form of Amended and Restated Certificate of Incorporation of Exterran Corporation.

 3.2 Form of Amended and Restated Bylaws of Exterran Corporation.

 4.1 Form of Common Stock Certificate.

-4.2†† Amended and Restated Credit Agreement, dated as of October 5, 2015, by and among Exterran Corporation, Exterran Energy Solutions, L.P., the lenders from time to time party thereto and Wells Fargo Bank, National Association, as administrative agent.
-10.1†† Form of Transition Services Agreement.
-10.2†† Form of Employee Matters Agreement.
-10.3†† Form of Tax Matters Agreement.
-10.4†† Form of Supply Agreement.
-10.5†† Form of Services Agreement (with respect to services provided by a subsidiary of Exterran Corporation).
-10.6†† Form of Services Agreement (with respect to services provided by a subsidiary of Archrock, Inc.).
-10.7 Form of Storage Agreement (with respect to storage provided by a subsidiary of Exterran Corporation).
-10.8 Form of Storage Agreement (with respect to storage provided by subsidiaries of Archrock, Inc. and Archrock Partners, L.P.).
-10.9† Form of Exterran Corporation Stock Incentive Plan.
-10.10† Form of Change of Control Agreement.
-10.11† Form of Severance Benefit Agreement.
-10.12† Form of Indemnification Agreement.
-10.13† Employment Letter by and between Exterran Holdings, Inc. and Andrew J. Way, dated as of June 3, 2015.
+4.2 Form of Credit Agreement for New Credit Facility.

+4.3 Form of Indenture for New Debt Securities.

+4.4 Form of New Debt Security (included as part of Exhibit 4.3 hereto).

+10.1 Form of Transition Services Agreement.

+10.2 Form of Employee Matters Agreement.

+10.3 Form of Tax Matters Agreement.

+10.4 Form of Supply Agreement.

+10.5 Form of Services Agreement.

+10.6† Form of Exterran Corporation Stock Incentive Plan.

+10.7† Form of Change of Control Agreement.

+10.8† Form of Severance Benefit Agreement.

+10.9† Form of Indemnification Agreement.

+10.10 Form of Storage Agreement.

 21.1 List of Subsidiaries.

-99.1 Information Statement of Exterran Corporation, preliminary and subject to completion, dated as of October 19, 2015.
-Previou sly filed.
+99.1 Information Statement of Exterran Corporation, preliminary and subject to completion, dated as of June 18, 2015.

+To be filed by amendment.

-Management contract or compensatory plan or arrangement.
+Mana gement contract or compensatory plan or arrangement.